jaxgeller/sidekiq-ts/spec.md

 ## Implementation Plan (Phased)

-Phase 1: Core enqueueing + execution
+Phase 1: Core enqueueing + execution (done)
 - Implement config, Redis connection, logger, and JSON helpers.
 - Implement `Job` base class and `Client.push`/`pushBulk`.
 - Implement basic runner with concurrency and queue polling.
 - Add strict args validation and minimal retry handling.
-- Add tests with `node --test` for enqueue/perform and scheduling.
+- Add tests with Vitest for enqueue/perform and scheduling.

-Phase 2: Scheduling + retries
+Phase 2: Scheduling + retries (in progress)
-- Scheduled poller to move due jobs from `schedule` to queues.
+- Scheduled poller to move due jobs from `schedule` and `retry` to queues.
 - Retry set handling and exponential backoff.
 - Dead set handling and death handlers.
 - Tests for retry behavior and scheduled jobs.